abhinavg916/react-youtube-clone/README.md

 **Developed** using Reactjs, Axios, React Router, Material UI and Rapid API

+Developed YouTube clone using React.js with features including topic categories, video search, suggested videos, and dedicated video player with an expanded viewing area.
+Leveraged Material UI for a clean, smooth and responsive user experience.

 ### Features

 - **Video Search** - Users can search for videos using keywords.